cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 ### Test Results

-We have shown that there is no regressions when comparing CometBFT `v1.0.0-alpha.2` against the results obtained for `v0.38`.
-The observed results are equal or sometimes slightly better than the baseline.
+We have demonstrated that there are no regressions when comparing CometBFT `v1.0.0-alpha.2` against the results obtained for `v0.38`.
+In fact, the observed results are equal to, or occasionally even slightly better than those of the baseline.
 We therefore conclude that this version of CometBFT has passed the test.

 | Scenario  | Date       | Version                                                   | Result |
 | --------- | ---------- | --------------------------------------------------------- | ------ |
 | 200-nodes | 2024-03-21 | v1 (without LE / with LE).0.0-alpha.2 (4ced46d3d742bdc6093050bd67d9bbde830b6df2) | Pass   |

+#### Test results with latency emulation

+As expected, the introduction of emulated latencies to the network results in a degradation of performance for `v1` compared to `v1` without latency emulation, althugh not by an order of magnitude.
+Moving forward with the next QA tests, it may be prudent to consider adjusting the saturation point to a slightly lower value.
+Determining this adjustment will require conducting new experiments on the network with latency emulation.

 ## Rotating-nodes test